the-turing-way/the-turing-way/testing.md

 ![eyeball_test_error](../figures/eyeball_test_error.jpg)

-they could easily conclude there is a bug as a lake is unlikely to triple it's volume by a factor of 3 and then lose it again in the space of a few hours.
+they could easily conclude there is a bug as a lake is unlikely to triple it's volume and then lose it again in the space of a few hours.
+"Eyeballing" tests like these are time consuming as they must be done by a human.
+However the process can be partially or fully automated by creating basic "sanity checks".
+For example the water level at one time should be within, say, 10% of the water level at the previous time step.
+Another check could be that there are no negative values, as a lake can't be -30% full.
+These sort of tests can't cover every way something can go wrong, but they are much easier to automate and will suffice for most cases.

-Nevertheless in cases like these tests with basic "sanity checks" can be included for example the water level at one time should be within, say, 10% of the water level at the previous time step.
-Another check could be that there are no negative values, as a lake can't be =-30% full.
+### Code review

-  - *Can at least do sanity checks on tests that are whether something "looks right"*
+Code review is a way of testing code quality.
+In a programmer sits down and looks at and reviews another's code.
+The goal is to point out strengths and also potential areas of improvement.
+Code review is often done in pairs, with each reviewer also having code reviewed by the other.
+Doing this can help programmers see and discuss issues, alternative approaches to tasks, and learn tips and tricks.

-  - *Code review to test code quality*
+Because of their nature code reviews act a qualitative rather than quantitive tests, but are no less valuable for that.

   - *careful of equalities*